 *cut to Los Angeles*

-Carter:(driving around like a maniac) Stupid fool!
+Carter:(driving recklessly) Stupid fool!
 Get the hell out of my way!

 Disney Villain Death: Happens to all three of the main villains in the series, though usually with a bit more proof they didn't survive the impact than at Disney.
 Lampshaded during the blooper reel of Rush Hour 2.